amyasnikov/dimi/docs/di_api.md

 #### Existing scopes

-* `tinydi.scopes.Singleton` caches the first call of a function and after that always returns the same cached value for the whole lifetime of the app.
+* `dimi.scopes.Singleton` caches the first call of a function and after that always returns the same cached value for the whole lifetime of the app.
-* `tinydi.scopes.Context` also caches the result of the first function call, but stores the value inside [contextvars.ContextVar](https://docs.python.org/3/library/contextvars.html) instance.
+* `dimi.scopes.Context` also caches the result of the first function call, but stores the value inside [contextvars.ContextVar](https://docs.python.org/3/library/contextvars.html) instance.
 Effectively it means that:
     * In async web frameworks like FastAPI each request will have its own value inside Context scope, but within this request this value will be preserved.
     * Each thread will also have its own separate value which will be preserved inside that thread